0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ### Consumer

-This component consumes the transformed data from the queue and writes it into a database which is accessible to users via API endpoints.
+This component consumes the transformed data from the queue and writes it into a database accessible to users via API endpoints.

 ### Deploying the components